 Skip to main content

-2. An EverShop project installed on your local machine.
+2. An EverShop project installed and running on your local machine

 Step 1: Create a New Azure Web App